Real Tradecraft, Real Results

 • Execute data exfiltration tools on multiple endpoints

-In addition, ingesting their VPN logs into SIEM would have saved the partner a whole lot of headache and prevented their logs from being overwritten before we could get to the bottom of the intrusion
+In addition, ingesting their VPN logs into SIEM would have saved the partner a whole lot of headaches and prevented their logs from being overwritten before we could get to the bottom of the intrusion

 Bottom line: SIEM can give the SOC a head start and improves the partner experience during a security intrusion.